 Birds & Beyond: The Prints of Maurice R. Bebb

-260 pages with more than 220 full-color reproductions and more than 20 photographs.
-Includes Essays, Chronology, Catalogue of Prints, and Index of Prints.
+260 pages with more than 220 full-color reproductions and more than 20 photographs

 In Birds & Beyond: The Prints of Maurice R. Bebb, former Bebb student Jim Harbison writes a warm-hearted account of making prints in the artist’s home studio.
 Cori Sherman North, curator to the Birger Sandzén Memorial Gallery, details a history of printmaking before 1950, setting the stage for Bebb’s work.
 And John R. Mallery, a collector of Bebb’s prints, provides a brief biography of the artist.